 Our team is interdisciplinary and interinstitutional.
 The team includes scholars who write on issues related to the environment, natural resources management, land use, climate change, rural life, linguistics, and environmental history.

-Blake Hudson is a Professor of Law at the University of Houston Law Center.
-He researches and writes on issues related to the environment, natural resources management, land use planning, governance structure, and private property issues.
-Being from rural Alabama, he is also interested in how culture, religion, and other attributes of societies that impact the environmental narratives that they adopt and by which they are influenced.
+Blake Hudson is a Professor of Law at the University of Florida College of Law.
+He researches and writes on issues related to the environment, natural resources management, land use planning, governance structure, and private property.
+Being from rural Alabama, he is also interested in how culture, religion, and other attributes of society impact the environmental narratives adopted by people groups in different regions.
 Blake received his J.D. from Duke University School of Law and his Masters in Environmental Science from Duke University’s Nicholas School of the Environment.

 Christophe Roncato Tounsi is a senior lecturer at the Department of English language and literature at University Grenoble Alpes (UGA).
 Among the courses he teaches are: introduction to environmental issues, introduction to environmental history, the history of American environmental movements.
 He defended a PhD in literature (UGA, 2011) on the work of Scottish writer Kenneth White and has written a number of papers on the environmental tradition (W. Wordsworth, G. Snyder, K. White, A. Adams, A. Sonfist, P. Johanson) and one book (Kenneth White, une oeuvre-monde, PUR, 2014).
 Christophe’s research interest has recently evolved towards environmental history with a focus on the American West.
 He currently works on California’s transition to renewable energy, its environmental and social impacts.